skip to Main Content

 When potty training or house training your dog, a good enzymatic cleaner is the most important thing you’ll need.
 These cleaners work differently from typical household cleaners, and they must be used properly for them to be effective.

 Enzymatic cleaners actually break down the odor so that even your dog’s sensitive nose won’t be able to smell anything.
 The natural enzymes eat the odor-causing bacteria until they literally disappear.
-This means the product needs to have sustained contact with the surface.
+This means the product needs to have sustained contact with the surface and work best by allowing them to dry completely.

 My dog Tulip and I love our Kinderbean No Stress Mess Eraser.
 It’s an enzyme cleaner with a subtle natural scent and is safe for your pets.

-If you suspect that your dog may have peed in areas you haven’t located, a black light can help you find any hidden spots and treat them before your dog develops the habit of going there to do his business.
+If you suspect that your dog pees in areas you haven’t located, a black light can help you find any hidden spots and treat them before your dog develops the habit of going there to do his business.

 3. Spay or Neuter Your Dog